clewisdavis/The-Joy-of-React/course-notes.md

 ```

 - This solution works, but we don't always have the data when we write the code.
 - If we are building a CRM software, this data will be dynamic.
-Every user will have a seperate set of contacts, and change ove rtime.
+Every user will have a separate set of contacts, and change over time.
 We can't hardcode.

 - In React, we solve this by using iteration.
 We dynamically create these React elements by using raw JS.